SoundGen - a text to speech generator

 There are two versions of the script

-Right click and save the file as text, then follow the intructions at the head of each file.
+To install the interactive or batch script, right click on the link (above) and save as a text file.
+Then follow the instructions at the head of each file.

 Example outout .wav files